Kapongoboy/li8z/README.md

 [zig-gamedev](https://github.com/zig-gamedev/zig-gamedev/tree/main/libs/zaudio)).

 The `bootstrap.sh` and `boostrap.ps1` scripts are provided to pull the correct packages and use them appropriately for the project.
-After the script succeeds, you can build the emulator with
+As builds are often tried against the latest unstable version of zig, raylib is now built by the bootstrapper using `cmake` and `ninja` as they guarantee reliability during a tumultuous zig development cycle.
+After the script succeeds, you can build the

 ```bash
 zig build --release=safe